-On the popular show CSI, staff from a Las Vegas forensic lab solve multiple crimes within the show’s hour-long format, presenting forensic testing as quick producers of irrefutable court evidence.
+On the popular television shows, staff from forensic laboratories solve multiple crimes within the show’s hour-long format, presenting forensic testing as quick producers of irrefutable court evidence.
 But unlike the glitzy, made-for-television lab scenario, real-life forensic laboratories’ analyses of evidence are much slower.

 For example, when pop star Michael Jackson died in 2009, results of Forensic Toxicology tests on his brain tissue took almost a month.
 That’s not unusual.
 Tests can take weeks or even months to complete because of technical requirements of different forensic tests, limited availability or integrity of some samples, complexity of testing for illicit and therapeutic drugs and other toxic chemical agents, and the extensive record keeping necessary for legal proceedings.
 Sometimes tests are beyond a laboratory’s scope of expertise, so it must send specimens to more specialized laboratories.

 Forensic testing is the gathering of data for analysis and for use in legal proceedings, depending on the laws of particular jurisdictions.
 “The legal aspect of forensic testing separates it from clinical testing,” explains Steven Wong, PhD, director of Milwaukee County forensic toxicology laboratory in Wisconsin.
 This legal aspect requires a certain way of handling samples, use of specific testing methods as required by law, and following a “chain of custody.”

 The chain of custody requires documentation of every person who has handled the sample and everywhere it has been.
 If the chain of custody procedure is handled correctly, forensic laboratory evidence can be admitted in court with the assurance that the item was collected from the stated location and/or person in question without compromising the evidence.